The act of performing a mitzvah is more than undertaking a “good deed.”

 At Congregation Emanu-El, we encourage students and their families to join with other members of our community to engage in the doing of mitzvot through any or all of these routes:

 - Participate in our Mitzvah Corps and Tzedek League communities for seventh and eighth graders.
 Students study the Jewish texts that for thousands of years have inspired our people to justice and compassion and then put those studies into action through hands-on volunteer experiences at different local organizations.
 Read a letter from a former Mitzvah Corps student who organized a special mitzvah »

-- Through the “Give a Mitzvah, Do a Mitzvah” program of the UJA-Federation, families are able to develop personal, independent projects.
+- Develop personal, independent projects through the “Give a Mitzvah, Do a Mitzvah” program of the UJA-Federation.
 Learn more about this program »

 Back to Bar & Bat Mitzvah Program